 SPQA promotes awareness of performance excellence as an increasingly important element of competitiveness.
-Participation in one of its three programs (Award, Discovery or Ones to Watch) enables an organization to critically self examine leading to the identification of strengths and opportunities for improvement.
+Participation in one of its four tier programs (Award, Discovery or Interest or Commitment Levels) enables an organization to critically self examine leading to the identification of strengths and opportunities for improvement.
 The assessment accelerates improvement by introducing a rigorous and objective review by a team of trained examiners.
 SPQA uses the Baldrige Excellence Framework and its Criteria for Performance Excellence as its assessment methodology for the Award Program.
-The Discovery Program and the Ones to Watch (OTW) program use a simplified version of the Baldrige Excellence Framework's Criteria for Performance Excellence based on the core maturity concepts, and the Basic and Overall Requirements of the Criteria.
+The Discovery Program uses a simplified version of the Baldrige Excellence Framework's Criteria for Performance Excellence.
+SPQA's Discovery is based on the core maturity concepts, and the Basic and Overall Requirements of the Criteria.
 Both the Award program and Discovery program participants receive a feedback report comprised of significant analysis from a team of trained examiners.
 The Award program is SPQA's signature program; award winners earn the Medallion award or a certificate of various levels of achievement.
-The Discovery program is often an organization's pathway to completing the full application for the SPQA Award program.
+The Discovery program is often an organization's key milestone to completing the full application for the SPQA Award program.